ggjulio/remote-dev-tools/README.md

     Spin up a new environment from a specific branch in seconds, fix it, PR/merge it, then get back to your previous task's environment in seconds)
 - No need for powerful laptops (Even chromebooks are enough)
 - Greater compute power available if needed.
 (32 cores + 32GB ram enough ?)
 - Platform independent.
 Works the same on windows, linux and macos.
-(No need of platform independent setup)
+(No need of maintaining setup scripts foreach platform)
 - Cost Effective.
 Containers are stopped and restarted automatically.
 - Security.
 The source code always stay on the remote server.
 Even if the laptop is stolen it should be no big deal.